China's Xiaomi boosts shares with $1.5 billion buyback plan

-SHANGHAI (Reuters) - Chinese smartphone maker Xiaomi Corp said on Tuesday it will buy back up to HK$12 billion ($1.53 billion) worth of stock in its biggest equity repurchase, sending its shares up nearly 7%.
+SHANGHAI (Reuters) - Chinese smartphone maker Xiaomi Corp (1810.HK) said on Tuesday it will buy back up to HK$12 billion ($1.53 billion) worth of stock in its biggest equity repurchase, sending its shares up nearly 7%.

 The Beijing-based company, which listed its shares in July last year, has lost nearly a third of its market value so far this year.
 Its growth has slowed sharply as the global smartphone market has shrunk and local competition has increased.